zwilsoncc/docs/pages/docs/other/restrictions.md

 be unblocked accordingly.

-In turn, you can **unblock your deployment** by either upgrading to a plan that is equal or higher than the one under which the deployment was created, or re-deploying it.
+In turn, you can **unblock your deployment** by either upgrading to a plan that is equal to or higher than the one under which the deployment was created, or re-deploying it.

 ### How Deployments Are Blocked